fm140905/CFDQt/CFD methods.md

 where $\xi$ is a random number on [0,1].

 #### Thermal neutrons
-Assuming a Maxwellian energy distribution of the scattering medium, the differential scattering cross section of the scattering atoms in the laboratory system can be approximated as follows:
+Assuming a Maxwellian energy distribution of the scattering medium, the differential scattering cross section of the scattering atoms in the laboratory system can be approximated as follows [4,5,6]:
 $$
 \frac{d^2\sigma_s}{dEd\mu} = \sigma_0 f(\mu,E)
 $$